fustom/python-ariston-api/README.md

 ```python3
 await ariston.async_connect("username", "password")
 ```
-username: Your ariston cloud username
+- username: Your ariston cloud username.

-password: Your ariston cloud password
+- password: Your ariston cloud password.

 ## Discovery
 Use this function to discover devices.
 You can skip this step if you already know the gateway id.